-Ten attorneys at Heidell, Pittoni, Murphy & Bach, LLP will be included in 2011 New York Super Lawyers®.
+Ten attorneys at Heidell, Pittoni, Murphy & Bach, LLP were included in 2011 New York Super Lawyers®.
 Only five percent of lawyers in the state are selected.
 Charles L. Bach, Jr., Elizabeth Cornacchio, Louise A. Derevlany, Austa S. Devlin,Robin R. Dolsky, Robert B. Gibson, Denise A. Holzka, Garrett P. Lewis, Rosary A. Morelli and Luke M. Pittoni are chosen for this honor.
 Peer nominations and evaluations were combined with third party research.
 Each candidate was evaluated on 12 indicators of peer recognition and professional achievement.

 The objective was to create a credible, comprehensive and diverse listing of outstanding attorneys that can be used as a resource for attorneys and consumers searching for legal counsel.
 Super Lawyers is published in all 50 states and reaches more than 13 million readers.